dmiedema/best-practices/README.md

 ## Helper Functions

 Don't use them.
+Too many functions make your code harder to process and read.
+And reading is **hard**.
 If possible, copy paste code around as much as possible.
 If necessary make is as specific as you can to its current context.

+Ideally do not use them at all.

 ## Variables